MicrosoftDocs/architecture-center/docs/guide/networking/global-web-applications/mission-critical-global-http-ingress.md

 #### Connections from clients

 As a global multitenant service, Azure Front Door provides inherent protection against a variety of threats.
 Azure Front Door only accepts valid HTTP and HTTPS traffic, and doesn't accept traffic on other protocols.
 Microsoft manages the public IP addresses that Azure Front Door uses for its inbound connections.
-Because of these characteristics, Azure Front Door can help to [protect your origin against a variety of attack types](/azure/frontdoor/front-door-ddos), and your origins can be [configured to use Private Link connectivity](#private-link-connections-to-origin-servers).
+Because of these characteristics, Azure Front Door can help to [protect your origin against various attack types](/azure/frontdoor/front-door-ddos), and your origins can be [configured to use Private Link connectivity](#private-link-connections-to-origin-servers).

 In contrast, Application Gateway is an internet-facing service with a dedicated public IP address.
 You must protect your network and origin servers against a variety of attack types.
 For more information, see [Origin security](./overview.md#origin-security).